Indianapolis Domestic Violence Attorneys

 - Constitutional Violations: Your attorney can review the circumstances of your arrest and the evidence gathering process to determine if there were any violations of your constitutional rights, such as an illegal search and seizure.

-Indiana has three Board-Certified Criminal Law Specialists.
-Five of them are here at The Criminal Defense Team in Indianapolis.
+Indiana has five Board-Certified Criminal Law Specialists.
+Four of them are here at The Criminal Defense Team in Indianapolis.

 You can rest easy knowing that Board-Certified Criminal Law Specialists are on your side and defending your rights in a domestic violence case.
 Specialization is more than just a badge, it is proof that we can handle the most difficult cases and stand up to the strongest prosecutions.